michaljanocko/pancors/README.md

 ## Installation

+From DockerHub:

+`docker pull michaljanocko/pancors` and just run it! 🚀

+> The container is also published on (GitHub Container Registry)[https://ghcr.io]

+You can also build it yourself:

 1. Clone the repo
 2. `docker build -t pancors .`
 3. `docker run --rm -d -p 8080:8080/tcp pancors:latest`